 In the event of an outbreak – be it COVID-19, MRSA, or other infectious disease – it is important to eradicate all trace of the infection from the premises.
 A most effective way to do so is by deep cleaning the ward or home.
 Following the rise in MRSA cases in UK hospital wards in the mid-2000s, a key finding of the subsequent investigation was that hospitals were being insufficiently cleaned.
 Both MRSA and coronavirus can linger on surfaces, but both can be eliminated through effective deep cleaning using the right tools and disinfectants.

 Fogging is an effective way to disinfect hospital wards and carehomes.
 Chemical disinfectants are applied to the area in a fog of liquid droplets.
 These not only reduce airborne infectious microbes, but also gets into all the nooks and crannies that might otherwise be difficult to clean effectively.

-Here at Kitchen & Duct Cleaning, we have been using the most stringent deep cleaning and fogging processes in the industry, eradicating surface-borne infections in care homes, hospitals and other premises across the country.
+Here at KDC we have been using the most stringent deep cleaning and fogging processes in the industry, eradicating surface-borne infections in care homes, hospitals and other premises across the country.
 You can find more information on our hospital & carehome cleaning as well as our infection control cleaning services on our website, or contact us on 0208 245 8850 for a no obligation quote.